Cross-Platform Scripting with Lua

 Line Endings

 Text files on Windows end with \r\n, Unix uses \n.
-When writing text files that other tools will read:
+This difference can corrupt configuration files, data exports, and any text output that another program will consume.
+When writing text files that other tools will read, normalise the line endings to match the host platform:

 local function write_text(filename, content)